NethercraftMC5608/NetherWorkshopDownloader/README.md

 ## NetherWorkshopDownloader 2 is finished!
 [Get it now](https://github.com/NethercraftMC5608/NetherWorkshopDownloader/releases/tag/NetherWorkshopDownloader2)
 NetherWorkshopDownloader2, A gui reworked, more safer alternative than NetherWorkshopDownloader

-**Please download the most latest version.
-V1.0B, Version number on application has not changed yet.
-Please wait for future updates**
+**Please use the most recent version.
+[V1.0C](https://github.com/NethercraftMC5608/NetherWorkshopDownloader/releases/tag/V1.0C), the application is still in its first version, and there may be real-time changes..**

 ### A powerful steam workshop mod/collection downloader.